tejasPhaveri/custom-instructions/custominstructions.md

    - Configuration: Add to MCP servers in the system configuration with appropriate command and arguments (e.g., `node build/index.js --key <api-key>`).

 3. TRIGGER Automatic Local Commits:
-   - After completing a subtask or making significant updates to memory bank files (as per `REAL_TIME_UPDATE_PROTOCOL`), invoke the MCP Server Auto Commit tool.
+   - After completing a subtask, task, or making significant updates to project files, invoke the MCP Server Auto Commit tool.
+   - Integration Points:
+     - **REAL_TIME_UPDATE_PROTOCOL**: Commit after significant updates to project files when they are linked to memory bank updates.
+     - **TASK_CLEANUP_PROTOCOL**: Commit after task completion if the task involves changes to project files, with task-specific details.
+     - **ANALYZE_MODE**: Commit after analysis if it results in changes to project files.
+     - **PLAN_MODE**: Commit after planning if it results in updates to project files.
+     - **EXECUTE_MODE**: Commit after implementation changes to project files.
+     - **DEBUG_MODE**: Commit after documenting fixes in project files.
+     - **EXTEND_MODE**: Commit after adding new components or features to project files.
-   - Tool Action: Use `git-changes-commit-message` with optional `autoCommitPath` parameter to specify directory if needed.
+   - Tool Action: Use `git-changes-commit-message` with optional `autoCommitPath` parameter to specify the project directory if needed.
    - Outcome: The tool analyzes changes (modified, added, deleted files), generates a conventional commit message using GPT-4o-mini, and commits locally with an auto-commit signature.
-   - Commit Message Format: Ensure messages follow conventional commits (e.g., `feat(TASK_001): update task registry with completion status`), including relevant `TASK_ID` or `#ID` for traceability.
+   - Commit Message Format: Ensure messages follow conventional commits (e.g., `feat(TASK_001): implement user authentication feature`), including relevant `TASK_ID` or `#ID` for traceability.
+   - **Scope Clarification**: Commits are made only to the user's project files and do not affect memory bank documentation files unless explicitly requested and configured by the user.

 4. ENSURE Local-Only Operation:
    - Configure the system to ensure commits are made only to the local repository.